octovolt/TCE/README.md

 This is a Eurorack version of the [two_comparator_effect](https://github.com/cyberboy666/two_comparator_effect) originally designed by [Rob Schafer](https://www.youtube.com/c/schaferob) and later improved by [cyberboy666](https://github.com/cyberboy666).
 I communicated with cyberboy666 before publishing this module and received his blessing to do so.

 The circuit compares the voltage of a composite video signal to two different threshold voltages to produce two binary signals.
 That is, if the video signal is brighter than the threshold, the output is "high" or white.
 If the video signal is darker than the threshold, the output is "low" or black.
-One of the binary signals is actually sent out at a lower voltage level than the other, so the mixed output of both signals looks like white, gray and black.
+One of the binary signals is sent out at a lower voltage level than the other, so the mixed output of both signals is white, gray and black.

 A [demo video](https://youtu.be/mtZ2dQ727Hc) is available if you would like to see the module in action.
 The video shows a version that used tall trimmer pots instead of the more robust Alpha 9mm pots in the BOM, but it is otherwise identical.